-The Nest Cam Indoor was a leader for real-time viewing.
+The Nest Cam Indoor was a leader in our testing for real time viewing.
 No matter the wifi or 4G conditions we were treated to a smooth, high-quality video feed whenever we viewed it.
 This makes it hands down our top recommendation for those that want to see what the pets are up to or make sure the kids are doing their homework and not throwing food around the kitchen.
 Its activity zones made it the most adept model for reducing nuisance activity alerts and the high quality camera yielded some of the best and most usable video clips.
 These features also made it a great for more advanced monitoring, but only if you don't mind paying for a $10/month subscription.
 Without the subscription, the Nest is really only useful for live viewing.
 If you want more video history without a subscription the NETGEAR Arlo Q may serve you well.
 Nest also recently released a new camera, the Nest Cam IQ, which is very similar but adds facial recognition abilities (again, only with a subscription).

 Pros: Great video quality, smooth real-time viewing, field leading monitoring services available